ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 *We recommend that you type the commands yourself instead of copy-pasting, as it will then become more clear what you are doing at each step.
 Remember that you can press the "tab" key to autocomplete file and directory names; also the "up arrow" key will show you the commands that you previously typed.*

 For these exercises you will need the **IGV genome browser**.
-The program can be found in the folder `/mnt/lectures/biol258/Day7/IGV` and you can copy it to your home directory like so:
-`cp -R /mnt/lectures/biol258/Day07/IGV $HOME`

-*Please note!
-The commands given in this wiki are examples and they assume that you make sure that the input and output files are where they should be.*
-*Sometimes you may have to copy files to your current directory or expand the example commands to include correct/full paths!*

-Data for the exercises is located in the folder `/mnt/lectures/biol258/Day07/B2`.

-Copy that folder to your $HOME directory:
-`cp -R /mnt/lectures/biol258/Day07/B2 $HOME/Day07`

-The copy in your home folder is where you will run the following analyses.
-The different data can be found in the various subfolders:
+A zipped version of the program is now in your $HOME directory.
+To run it type the following commands in a new Terminal window:
+`cd denbi_Annotation_practical`

+`unzip IGV_2.4.8.zip`

+`cd IGV_2.4.8`

+`./igv.sh`

+ALl the files you will need for this practical should now be also in your $HOME directory:

 **1) The genome sequence (scaffold28):** `genome/scaffold.fa`
 Load this into IGV ("Genomes" --> "Load from file")